weluse/hyperagent/README.md

 # hyperagent.js

-A JavaScript library running ~~both on NodeJS and~~ in the browser for consuming [HAL] hypermedia APIs.
-NodeJS support is postponed until browser support is stabilized.
+hyperagent.js is a JavScript library for consuming [HAL] hypermedia APIs in the browser.

 ## Compatibility

 hyperagent aims to be compatible with draft 5 of the HAL specification.
-As the spec is still being developed, hypermedia is unlikely to have a stable API until HAL itself stabilizes.
+As the spec is still being developed, hyperagent.js is unlikely to have a stable API until HAL itself stabilizes.

 ## Dependencies

-During development, there are a few requirements (see [issue #4](https://github.com/passy/hyperagent/issues/4)):

-- jQuery or Zepto (\*)
-- Q (\*)
+hyperagent.js has one hard and two soft dependencies:

 - URI.js (+ URITemplate.js)

-\* These are soft dependencies and can be replaced with compatible implementations.
-See `configure` below for more information.
+- A jQuery-compatible AJAX implementation (e.g jQuery, zepto, reqwest), *default*: jQuery
+- A Promise/A+ implementation (e.g Q, RSVP), *default*: Q

+To use other than the default implementations, see `configure` below.

 ## Example